wilsonCernWq/OSPRayVolumeExperiment/README.md

 # OSPRay Volume Experiment Viewer

-This is an experimental OSPRay volume renderer
+This is an simple OSPRay example for testing volume renderer